espruino/BangleApps/apps/burn/README.md

 # Burn: Calorie Counter

-Burn is a calorie counter application for Bangle.js (Espruino).
-It is based on the original Counter app and has been enhanced with additional features.
+Burn is a simple calorie counter application.
+It is based on the original Counter app and has been enhanced with additional features (I recommend using it with the "Digital Clock Widget", if you intend to keep it running).

 ## Features

-- **Persistent counter**: The counter value is saved to a file, so it persists even when the app is closed or the device is restarted.
+- **Persistent counter**: The counter value is saved to flash, so it persists even when the app is closed or the device is restarted.
 - **Daily reset**: The counter resets each day, allowing you to track your calorie intake on a daily basis.
 - **Adjustable increment value**: You can adjust the increment value to suit your needs.